Removing Structured Noise with Diffusion Models: Experiments

 \section{Experiments}

-We subject our method to a variety of inverse problems such as denoising and compressed sensing, all with an element of additive structured noise.
-To test the method's robustness, we repeat the experiments on both out-of-distribution (OoD) data and OoD noise.
-To show the capabilities of our method beyond the domain of natural images, we test the joint-conditional diffusion method on radio-frequency ultrasound data.
-Lastly, we compare the methods' computational performance.
-The proposed method outperforms the baselines both qualitatively and quantitatively in all experiments.
+\TSW{We subject our method to a variety of inverse problems such as denoising, compressed sensing, deraining, and dehazing, all with an element of additive structured noise.
+To test the method's robustness, we repeat the experiments on both \emph{out-of-distribution} (OoD) data and OoD noise in Section~\ref{sec:exp-ood}.
+To show the capabilities of our method in a variety of contexts, we evaluate the joint-conditional diffusion method on different datasets, such as CelebA (Section~\ref{sec:exp-celeba-mnist}, \ref{sec:exp-ood}, \ref{sec:exp-compressed-sensing}), ImageNet (Section~\ref{sec:exp-ood}), FFHQ (Section~\ref{sec:exp-deraining}), and a medical ultrasound dataset (Section~\ref{sec:exp-ultrasound}).
+Lastly, we compare the methods' computational performance in Section~\ref{sec:exp-performance}.
+The proposed method outperforms the baselines both qualitatively and quantitatively in all experiments.}